browserengineering/book/book/html.md

         # ...
 ```

-Note that the `implicit_tags` call comes after the lines that ignore
+Note that `implicit_tags` isn't called for the ignored whitespace and
-whitespace and doctypes; this way those bits of the source code are
-truly ignored.
-The argument to `implicit_tags` is the tag name (or
+doctypes.
+The argument to `implicit_tags` is the tag name (or `None`
-`None` for text nodes), which we'll compare to the list of unfinished
+for text nodes), which we'll compare to the list of unfinished tags to
-tags to determine what's been omitted:
+determine what's been omitted:

 ``` {.python}
 class HTMLParser: